 The golden era of Calcutta would be less sung of, if only praised of the educational excellence, cultural intellect, social and political reforms by the Bengalis during the British period, the business acumen of the Bengalis were no less.
 Once, they were the most prosperous and celebrated business community of India and was appreciated for their acute business senses.
 The Ganges Walk Team embarked on a journey to re-discover the forgotten glory of this economic resurgence of the earliest settlers of Calcutta.

-Pathuriaghata was once the abode of the rich Bengali Business class who mostly belonged to the gold merchant community known as the ‘Subarna Banik’.
+Pathuriaghata was once the abode of the rich Bengali Business class.
+Some of the families belonged to the gold merchant community known as the ‘Subarna Banik’.
 These rich Bengali elites had beautiful mansions that showcased their grandeur.
 Their houses are reminiscent of glory and heritage, although mostly dilapidated now, stands tall even today, speaking of their enormous wealth and power.
 Here stands the beautiful mansion of the Mullick family at 67 Pathuriaghata Street.
 On a quiet winter morning, our Ganges Walk team visited their residence and had the privilege to interact with the present generation of Mullick’s, Mr. Rajat Mullick and Mr. Bijan Mullick, who currently reside here.

 The Mansion – An Architectural Brilliance